 The purpose of no-form is two-fold: 1) to deepen internal receptivity to autonomous forces innate to the body towards their engagement and expression and 2) to discharge identification with these very forces after each engagement.
 No-form is used as a tool for accessing sources of energy in the body and then, releasing attachment after their engagement.

-Though borrowed from Buddhist Zazen practice, the no-form process is not approached as any path to samadhi or "enlightenment".
-Instead, we use it as a tool to cultivate deep receptivity to the internal landscape of autonomous forces in the body itself as movement resources.
-I view the physical body, and all its hidden organs and bio-systems, as the embodiment of the Subconscious mind.
-I view paratheatre as a kind of archeology of the soul - an excavation process for making the unconscious, conscious.
-This no-form practice supports an intuitive engagement with the body's innate (unconscious) forces to be consciously engaged and expressed through movement, action, sound, and presence.
-No-form practice also allows us to disidentify with these very energies after their engagement so we may restore critical receptivity and minimize ego inflation by being nobody but ourselves.
+Though borrowed from Buddhist Zazen practice, this no-form process is not approached as any path to samadhi or "enlightenment".
+We also do not practice no-form while sitting but standing.
+No-Form is used here as a tool to cultivate a deep internal receptivity to autonomous forces in the body itself as movement resources.
+The physical body, with all its hidden organs and complex of bio-systems, is viewed as the embodiment of the Subconscious.
+In this regard, paratheatre acts as a kind of archeology of the soul - a kind of excavation process for making the unconscious, conscious.
+No-form practice also allows us to disidentify with these very energies after their engagement so we may restore critical receptivity and minimize ego inflation.
 Besides standing, we also apply no-form practice to walking and jogging.

 Click this for more on "No-Form"